padajar/padajar.github.io/_pages/economics.md

 Massachusetts Institute of Technology
 : *PhD in Economics, 2021–*
-: As a first-year, I’m still mostly in the take-many-classes and have-vague-ideas-for-research phase of graduate school.
-While there’s times with more work, and times with less, I am enjoying it so far c:
+: As a second-year, I’m still mostly in the take-many-classes and have-vague-ideas-for-research phase of graduate school.
+While the amount and interesting-ness of my work ebbs and flows, I do think that I’m enjoying it so far c:

 Massachusetts Institute of Technology
 : *SB in Mathematical Economics, 2017–2021*